 - 1. The successful completion of Eng.
 101 is a prerequisite for all other English courses. - 2.
 Eng.
 201 must be completed before a student can enroll in a 300- or 400-level course. - 3.
 Eng.
 250 must be completed before enrolling in 300- or 400-level courses. - 4.
 All students in the English Dept. must earn at least a C in coursework.
 If a D or F is earned, the course must be repeated to count toward the major or minor. - 5.
-All majors in the English Dept. are required to maintain a portfolio.
-Students minoring in English are encouraged to do so as well.
-The contents of the department portfolio used for assessment purposes are basic: representative papers/assignments from Eng.
-201, Eng.
-250, the survey courses, several upper level courses, Eng.
-412, and Eng.
-450. In various classes (Eng.
-201, Eng.
-450, as well as other selected courses) students are also asked to include reflective pieces addressing their work in the discipline, both in and out of the classroom (i.e., attending department events; attending the Bellarmine Writers Series; writing for Ariel). - Students are STRONGLY encouraged to take several semesters of a foreign language to complement their major in English, especially if students plan to attend graduate school.
+Students are strongly encouraged to take several semesters of a foreign language to complement their major in English, especially if students plan to attend graduate school.